 The level of education also determines the salary you take home.
 For example, healthcare managers with a master’s degree earn more than those with a bachelor’s degree.

-How Do I Become a Healthcare Manager?
+How Do I Become a Healthcare Manager in North Carolina?

 To become a healthcare manager in North Carolina, you need a bachelor’s degree in health management, the minimum requirement for entry-level management jobs.
 You can work as an assistant, program, or department manager.